marcelgoh/sicp-exercises/ch3written.md

 ## Exercise 3.27

 The computation is done in an environment where a table with previously computed values is stored.
 This takes n steps because we note that the computation will be done once for every value from 0 to n.
 But for all other times the value of `(fib i)` is needed, it is looked up, which if we use an efficient representation of tables like in Exercise 3.26, takes time proportional to `log(n)`, so the actual running time will be something to the order of `n log(n)`.
 The function will not work if we memoized `fib`, because `fib` calls itself recursively.

+## Exercise 3.31

+If we don't run the procedure immediately after adding it to a wire, it's operation isn't added to the agenda.
+This means that the signal isn't being held at the wire and during propagation, the initial signal at each wire won't be known.

+## Exercise 3.32

+This order must be used because each transition takes a small amount of time and the gate would emit the incorrect signal for a moment.